-The 2013 Hyundai Accent seats five and has front-wheel drive.
-A 1.6-liter four-cylinder engine and six-speed manual transmission are standard, while a six-speed automatic transmission is optional.
-The Accent is offered as a sedan or hatchback, and comes in three trims: GLS (sedan), GS (hatchback) and SE (hatchback).
-The Accent was fully redesigned in 2012, and sees few changes for the 2013 model year.
-As a result, this overview uses applicable research and reviews from 2012 and 2013.
+The 2015 Hyundai Accent seats five and has front-wheel drive.
+A 1.6-liter four-cylinder engine and a six-speed manual transmission are standard, and a six-speed automatic transmission is optional.
+The base Accent GLS is a sedan, while the higher GS and Sport trims are hatchbacks.
+The Accent sees few changes since it was redesigned for the 2012 model year.
+As a result, this overview uses applicable research and reviews from the 2012 to 2015 model years.

 - View the best prices for the 2015 Hyundai Accent